WE SHALL WORSHIP THE LOTUS FEET OF,

 Lord Ganesh, the highly popular Hindu deity

 Elephant and the Elephant Headed

-You must be aware of and must have read about, a lot of animals.
-All animals fall within the two categories of wild and domestic animals.
+you must be aware of and must have read about a lot of animals.
+All animals can be categorized as either wild or domestic.
 You must also have seen a lot of animals, from the wild animals like the lion, tiger, fox, and wolf to the domestic animals like the dog, cat, cow, goat, and horse.
-But then, there is one animal that is capable of delighting and surprising small children at first sight.
+But there is one animal that can delight and surprise small children at first sight.

 Yes, it is the elephant.

 It is a wonderful wild animal that can delight all children.
 A very large torso, broad ears like sleeves, very tiny eyes, a beautiful trunk, large pillar-like legs—more than all this, the beautiful ivory-colored tusks that are unique to the elephant alone—yes, the elephant is indeed a beautiful animal.

 Even though the elephant is enormous in size, it obeys the orders of the mahout and follows him like a child.
 It remains calm and quiet, eating leaves, grass, and sugar cane.

 But when the same elephant rises up in anger, no one can face its wrath.
 It can uproot and crush even very large trees and stamp people to death.